gianmarco27/Poggi-Stagliano-Stucchi/RASD/RASD v1.md

 ## Goals: Track4Run
         to use this service a user first must own a data4help account

-* [G8]  The System allows new users to register as organizers.
+* [G8]  Users can register as organizers.

 * [G9]  Organizers can create a run specifying its path.

-* [G10]  The System allows participants to enroll to a run through his/her Data4Help account.
+* [G10]  Participants can enroll to a run through their Data4Help account.

 * [G11]  Any user can access Track4Run as a Guest (Spectator).